UltrosBot/Ultros-contrib/README.md

     * Contact one of the repo maintainers if you need help with these files.
 * If your plugin needs configuration, include an example configuration file.
 * Do not commit libraries if you didn't develop them.
 List them in your package.yml, if they're available from pip.
-  * If that's not the case, list them in your README.md file.
+  * If that's not the case, [check out](https://github.com/UltrosBot/Ultros/blob/master/lib/definitions/base.json) the [lib system](http://apidocs.ultros.io/Ultros.lib.definitions.html).
+    * The lib system will allow you to have non-pypi libraries downloaded dynamically!
 * Test your code.
 Make sure it works.
 You don't have to supply a test suite, but we will be manually testing all submitted code.
 * Obviously, don't submit anything malicious.
 Don't bother trying to wreck our computers with malicious code either; we do our testing in VMs.